praveens-git-bit/Ignite-Lab-2023/Exercise2.md

 ![create pipeline](media/task-2.3.2.png)

-4. Under the Source Code in the paths, select the notebook icon.
+4. Scroll down to the **Source Code**.
+Under the Source Code in the paths, select the notebook icon.

    `Note: If you are not able to see screen completely please zoom out the main browser.`